 None of the casting prepared me though for sudden Richard Ayoade.
 His familiar face strangely disorienting without his glasses, his Artíste dickery, his hilarious delivery of “…tesselate”—a gem in this necklace.
 Also very into that mystifying scene where Julie in her pale pink silk pajamas follows a trail of paper arrows on the floor of their flat to the window, and as she peers out of it the block is rocked by an IRA bomb.
 That Anthony listens to booming dark stressful classical music and opera, and Julie and her mom listen to charmingly elegant frayed old Glenn Miller tracks.
 How there are two separate scenes where baby director Julie walks back onto set from where she was taking a phone call out in the hall, and then some PA boy has to trot over to close the door behind her.
 And then in the very last scene when that huge sliding door of the soundstage rolls open for her (pity that PA), and we see the landscape beyond it, and it’s the landscape that’s been serving as a backdrop to the poetry interludes(!)

-I did not like any of the characters in this movie, but strangely it didn’t matter.
-I enjoyed watching them.
+I did not like any of the characters in this movie, but that doesn’t matter: I liked watching them.
 They were aggravating, but they lived, and we don’t always live well in our lives.
 This movie is long, it meanders, but that creates plenty enough time and space to have moments where you feel your feelings shift.
 It is one of those slices of life that does feel like living, with the same gradual sea changes and sick undertows and murky things under the surface that may only glancingly break the water.

 Mostly though it is two slow hours of lovely static shots of buttoned up British people you are yelling at to just break uppp.
 I had a delightful time.